zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 There are many systems in society that utilize autonomous systems that are important to society.
 There has been ongoing debate whether these systems should be close or open sourced.

 Open source code means that the source code can be accessed by the public.
 Closed source code means that the source code cannot be accessed by others, or it remains classified, only seen by those who are authorized to.
-While closed source codes may safer from prying eyes or hackers, it also prevents closer scrutiny for potential biases or problems in the code by the public.
+While closed source code may result in code being safer from prying eyes or hackers, it also prevents closer scrutiny for potential biases or problems in the algorithm by the public.

 **Example: Use of Biometric Data in Society**